PierreLvx/lavaux.lv/about.md

 Hi, and thanks for stopping by.

 My name is Pierre, I'm a full stack developer with some technical leadership experience.
 I like building pragmatic engineering teams, efficient systems and elegant solutions.

-I've previously attented law school, because I was interested in intellectual property and software patents.
-Eventually, software itself turned out to be more thrilling.
-I am now helping startups grow with proper infrastructure, tooling and processes.
+I currently help startups grow with proper infrastructure, tooling and processes.

 I work out of Paris, France.